Sauces / Condiments

 Fresh, lovely tomato ketchup (as pictured) doesn’t take long at all to make and is packed with the fresh flavour you would come to expect from something made at home with love.
 Macros are calculated on 60g / 2.1oz serving, so adjust accordingly as you use it.
 If you choose to have a more ‘cooked’ flavour to your ketchup, cook the finished product for 10-15 minutes in a pan over moderate heat until it thickens and slightly darkens.
 Allow to cool completely before chilling.
 Store both versions covered in the fridge for no longer than 4 days.

-I admit, I am jumping on the Veganuary band-wagon (only for a day) so that I can share this delicious ‘cheese’ sauce which is so versatile.
-I call it a ‘cheese’ sauce because the Nutritional Yeast Flakes in it adds a deep umami ‘cheesy’ flavour which is absolutely delicious served over cooked Broccoli… Happy 2019!
+Ok, ok … I admit, I am jumping on the Veganuary band-wagon here – BUT only for a day, because….. well, bacon…?!).
+I did this so that I could share this delicious ‘cheese’ sauce which is so versatile.
+I call it a ‘cheese’ sauce because the Nutritional Yeast Flakes in it adds a deep umami ‘cheesy’ flavour which is absolutely delicious served over cooked Broccoli.
+I have created this for my dairy-free readers here on M&L … Happy 2019!

 Let’s take butter up a notch in flavour!
 Try this recipe at least once – I promise you will not regret it.
 Deep, rich, nutty flavours that remind me of caramel, a block or two of browned butter can be used to cook eggs, add to your baking, or melt and pour over cooked vegetables, like I did on my Brown-buttered Brussels Sprouts.
-If you have mastered keto pancakes (my recipe is coming soon – keep an eye on my Instagram), you can pour this melted beurre noisette (the fancy French term for browned butter) after cooking and scatter with powdered sweetener.
-The possibilities are endless. (hello, BPC, anyone?!)
-And – even more good news: You are essentially removing the milk solids from the butter, so this is even lower in carbs than regular butter (in fact, its zero carbs).
+And more good news: since you are essentially removing the milk solids from the butter, browned butter is even lower in carbs than regular butter (in fact, its zero carbs).
 If you love it (and I know you will), make a larger batch next time.